Dpdl-io/DpdlEngine/README.md

 Dpdl can be used to implement applications in various domains, in particular for small memory footprint devices and for rapid application development, teaching and research.

-Common IoT protocols such as Bluetooth(tm) and CoAP are supported by default.

 The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

 The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability.
-Dpdl has also buillt-in constructs to enable dynamic AI generated code in future.
+Dpdl has also buillt-in constructs to enable dynamic AI generated code.

 **Dpdl can be used as:**